Calendar of Events

 Materials students should provide: Two or more yards of PFD cotton for the class.
 PFD means “prepared for dyeing”.
 PFD cloth can be purchased or prepared by washing the fabric with detergent and making sure no finishing chemicals, such as fabric softener, are left in the cloth.
 The cloth can be white or a light color.

-This class requires a minimum of 3 students for the class to run.
+This class requires a minimum of three students.
 See our Class Payment and Refund Policy.